Advent:Publishers: Footnotes on First Beginnings: Advent & the UofCSF Club...

 Upon Briney's departure from SSR Pubs.
 (Snappy Space Rocket Publications), all titles and rights passed to Ken Krueger, publisher of Shroud: Publishers.

 Due to their initial success with In Search of Wonder, now confident in their efforts, the group continued with their publishing organization for over sixty years.
 Among some of their noteworthy works, Ed Wood, together with fellow Advent co-owner, Bob Briney, compiled SF Bibliographies: An Annotated Bibliography of Bibliographical Works on Science Fiction and Fantasy Fiction (Advent:Publishers, Inc., Chicago, IL, 1972, 49 pp., $1.95).

 On May 25, 1957, Advent:Publishers incorporated, Jim O’Meara and George Price were added as two additional partners.
 Equal shares were sold to finance the initial, and later, offerings and continued to pay a percentage annually.
-(Of note: Officially, there is no space band following the colon.)
+(Of note: Officially, there is no space following the colon.)

 Among the various partners, Earl Kemp was the original driving force, selecting works for publication.
 George Price, another partner added on in 1957, became the typesetter, following Earl Kemp who typeset the first Advent productions and was instrumental in orchestrating the production of the brilliant Frank Kelly Freas portfolio.
 Ed Wood was the editorial director, consulting with the various writers over content and motivating them to deliver the works on time, as promised.
 Sidney Coleman acted as treasurer in the early years.
 Jon Stopa did the original book design.
 Bob Briney and James O’Meara (another partner added in 1957) acted as silent partners.